 Terrain

-The Netherlands are as flat as it gets, making this country a perfect destination for first-time bicycle tourers.
+Most of the Netherlands is as flat as it gets, making this country a perfect destination for first-time bicycle tourers.
 If you’re not in terrific shape and hate the climbs, you will love the Dutch roads.

 Bike lanes, traffic rules and safety on the roads